Tuesday, 17 October 2023

 Setting the Stage:

-For our use-case, consider the following tables:
+For our example, take a look at the following tables:

-users (Holding primary user data)
+users (who hold the main user data)

-profiles (Storing extended user profiles)
+profiles (Storing long user profiles)

-posts (Logging user posts or articles)
+posts (keeping track of user posts or articles)

 Laying the Foundations with Eloquent Relationships:

-1. One-to-One with users:
+1. One-to-one with users:

 1. class User extends Authenticatable {